 - Non-perishable food items: applesauce, granola, protein bars, peanut butter / nut butters, jelly, beef / turkey jerky, pudding, cereal, cheese / peanut butter crackers, canned tuna, nuts, canned fruits / vegetables, trail mix, dried fruit, low-sodium soups, dry pasta, sports drinks, baby food, pet food, etc.

-- Bottled Water: at least one gallon per person per day, for at least three days is widely recommended
+- Bottled Water: at least one gallon per person per day, for at least three days is widely recommended (if the time comes)

 - Disposable Serving Ware: plastic utensils, paper plates and bowls, napkins / paper towels, manual can opener

-- Personal Hygiene and Health Supplies: baby wipes / wet cleaning cloths, garbage bags, hand sanitizer, toothpaste, tampons / pads, soap, deodorant, dry shampoo, contact lenses and solution, hearing aids, insect repellant, cotton balls and swabs
+- Personal Hygiene and Health Supplies: baby wipes / wet cleaning cloths, garbage bags, hand sanitizer, toothpaste, tampons / pads, soap, toilet paper, deodorant, dry shampoo, contact lenses and solution, hearing aids, insect repellant, cotton balls and swabs

 - Baby Supplies (if needed): disposable diapers, baby wipes, lotion, diaper rash cream, bottles, powdered formula, nasal aspirator, teething oil / ointment, medicine dropper, baby gas drops, infant acetaminophen / ibuprofen, infant thermometer